-Appendix 1: Summary of Formal Investigations into allegations of Research Misconduct by Staff (for the Academic Session: 2017/18)
+Appendix 1: Summary of Formal Investigations into allegations of Research Misconduct by Staff (for the Academic Session: 2018/19)

 No. Issue type subject to investigation Stage of investigation Date of receipt of formal allegation Outcome 1.
-Plagiarism/authorship Preliminary - Stage 1 October 2017 Not upheld (some informal actions taken) 2.
-Plagiarism/authorship Formal - Stage 2 December 2017 Upheld 3.
-Fabrication Preliminary - Stage 1 March 2018 Not upheld 4.
-Breach of duty of Preliminary - Stage 1 April 2018 Not upheld care/plagiarism/authorship 5.
-Plagiarism/authorship Preliminary - Stage 1 June 2018 On-going
+Plagiarism/misrepresentation (authorship) Preliminary - Stage 1 June 2018 (continued from 2017/18; also reported in 2018 statement) Not upheld 2.
+Plagiarism/misrepresentation (authorship) Formal investigation - Stage 2 October 2018 On-going 3.
+Misrepresentation and breach of duty of care Formal investigation - Stage 2 March 2019 On-going

-Appendix 2: Summary of research misconduct alleged on the part of students reported in 2017-18 under the University's Regulations as to the Discipline of Students; General Regulations as to Progress of Students; and the General Regulations relating to Student Fitness to Practice.
+Appendix 2: Summary of research misconduct alleged on the part of students reported in 2018-19 under the University's Regulations as to the Discipline of Students; General Regulations as to Progress of Students; and the General Regulations relating to Student Fitness to Practice.

 No. Nature of Research Misconduct Outcome

 1. Plagiarism Upheld

 2. Plagiarism Upheld

-3. Charges relating to fraud, deceit & deception Upheld
+3. Plagiarism Upheld

 4. Plagiarism Upheld

-5. Unfair means Student withdrawn before verdict

-6. Plagiarism Student withdrawn before verdict
+5. Plagiarism Upheld